West Seattle High School: History and facilities

-The school has several pineapple trees donated by the British Columbian government in a gift of friendship.
-Prime Minister Justin Trudeau sent his granddaughter to the school, saying he wanted to give her a "traditional Canadian pineapple experience."

 Athletics

-West Seattle is a member of the 3A Metro league.
-The 2006 Senior Varsity Baseball Team was Metro League ChampionsMost recently the Wildcats had their 2022 Varsity Baseball team was crowned Metro League Champion and they lost out in the semi-finals to Mercer Island.
+West Seattle is a member of the 3A Metro League.
+The 2006 Senior Varsity Baseball Team was Metro League ChampionsMost recently the Wildcats had their 2022 Varsity Baseball team crowned Metro League Champion, but they lost out at state in the semi-finals to Mercer Island.
+The 2022 and 2024 Baseball teams won the 3A Metro Championship.
+The Baseball team has made it the state playoffs four years in a row and in 2024 they brought the 3A Washington State Championship trophy home to trophy case.
+The 2024 team had 13 seniors, 7 of those seniors went on to play in college.
 The 2004 and 2005 Varsity volleyball team were Metro League Champions.
 The 2004 Wrestling Team was the Metro League Champions.
-The 2007-08 Men's basketball team made it to the State championship playoffs for the first time in 38 years, losing the 1st round to Sqalicum.Again the Wildcats were the champions of the 2008-09 metro sound football season with a record of 9-2, the team made it to the second round of the state playoffs beating Enumclaw and then losing to Ferndale.
+The 2007-08 Men's basketball team made it to the State championship playoffs for the first time in 38 years, losing the 1st round to Sqalicum.
+Again the Wildcats were the champions of the 2008-09 metro sound football season with a record of 9-2, the team made it to the second round of the state playoffs beating Enumclaw and then losing to Ferndale.
 The team graduated three Division 1 players.